A Finite Expression Method for Solving High-Dimensional Committor Problems: Numerical Experiments

 where $\bx_j\in\Omega_{AB}$, $j=1,\ldots,N_{\Omega_{AB}}$, and $\mathbf{y}_j \in\partial A$, $\mathbf{z}_j\in\partial B$.

 We consider $\beta^{-1} = 0.2$ and $\beta^{-1} = 0.05$, respectively.
 At $\beta^{-1} = 0.2$, the expression of $\mathcal{J}(\bx)$ found by FEX is

 where $\alpha_{3} = 0.5,~ \beta_3 = 0.5$.
 The rest parameters in leaf 1 and leaf 2 are summarized in Table~\ref{tab:2well_coef_tree_T_0.2}.
 It is evident that only the coefficients for $x_1$ and $\tanh(x_1)$ are nonzero.
-The formula for $\beta^{-1} = 0.05$ computed by FEX is placed in Appendix~\ref{sec:appendix_hyperplane}.
+The formula for $\beta^{-1} = 0.05$ computed by FEX is placed in the supplementary material.
 We plot the FEX committor function and its error with the true committor function in Figure~\ref{fig:pw_T_0.2}.
 We also summarize the numerical results in Table~\ref{tab:doublewell_T_0.2} and Table~\ref{tab:doublewell_T_0.05}.

 Clearly, FEX successfully identifies that the committor $q(\bx)$ depends only on the first coordinate $x_1$.
 This allows us to reduce the problem to 1D and obtain a machine precision solution to \eqref{eqn:pw_sol} using the Chebyshev spectral method (\cite{trefethen2000spectral}, program {\tt p13.m}).
 Since equation \eqref{eqn:pw_sol} is linear, the boundary conditions are enforced by decomposing the solution as $q(x_1) = u(x_1) + u_b(x_1)$ where $u(x_1)$ satisfies the same equation with homogeneous boundary conditions and $u_b(x_1)$ is any smooth user-chosen function that satisfies $u_b(-1) =0$ and $u_b(1) = 1$, e.g., $u_b(x_1) = 0.5(x_1+1)$.
 Then the problem for $u(x_1)$ becomes $\mathcal{L}_1u = -\mathcal{L}_1u_b$ where $\mathcal{L}_1$ is the differential operator in the left-hand side of \eqref{eqn:pw_sol}.
 About $80$ collocation points are enough to achieve the error of the order of $10^{-16}$.
 The computed solution in the form of a Chebyshev sum is evaluated at any point $x_i\in[-1,1]$ using Clenshaw's method \cite{GilSeguraTemme} (see Section 3.7.1).